How to Audition & Apply

 Students should prepare two contrasting pieces.

-• One song should be a ballad and one song should be an uptempo so as to contrast style
+• One song should be a ballad and one song should be an uptempo

 • Each song file should be 60-90 seconds (This time limit includes the slate at the beginning of the piece and is strictly adhered to; please do not upload media files longer than 90 seconds)

-• Songs should be filmed in a ¾ shot which means the top of the head to the knees should be visible in the frame.
+• Songs should be filmed in a 3/4 shot, which means the top of the head to the knees should be visible in the frame.

 • Option A from the common application